 If the attacker intercepted the defensive air support with more than three air factors, he would either have to restrict the number of ground factors he used to attack if he wished to attrition on that front, as no more than 14 BRPs could be spent on offensive operations on a front in which attrition combat occurred, or he would have to forego his attrition in favor of a full offensive.

 9.6 ATTRITIONS AND OFFENSIVES:

 9.61 ATTRITIONS: An alliance faction may only conduct attrition combat (14) on a front if less than 15 BRPs of offensive actions are carried out by that alliance faction on that front in the turn in question, whether the cost of the offensive action was paid for that front or not (9.57).
+The BRP cost of offensive actions against partisans is not counted.
 Attrition combat is resolved at the end of the regular combat phase, after all offensive operations have been carried out.
 There is no BRP cost for attrition combat.

 9.62 LIMITED OFFENSIVES: If an alliance faction spends 14 or fewer BRPs on offensive operations on a front in a turn, the alliance faction is considered to be conducting a limited offensive.

 9.63 FULL OFFENSIVES: If an alliance faction spends 15 or more BRPs on offensive operations on a front in a turn, the alliance faction is considered to be conducting a full offensive.
 If a major power spends 15 BRPs on offensive operations on a front in a turn, all units belonging to that major power and any of its minor allies and associated minor countries may conduct offensive actions on that front without any additional expenditure of BRPs.
 If a major power spends less than 15 BRPs, only the offensive operations for which it pays the BRP cost may be conducted.